Bookrage001/osc/resources/docs/user-guide/widgets-specifics/pads.md

 #### `snap`
 - type: `boolean`
 - default: `false`
-- usage: by default, the points must be touched directy to be dragged; if set to `true`, touching anywhere on the widget's surface will assign the points to the touching fingers one by one.
+- usage: by default, the points are dragged from their initial position; if set to `true`, touching anywhere on the widget's surface will make them snap to the touching coordinates (one per touch).

 ----